Troubleshooting Leaky Roofs: 6 Essential Strategies for Common Issues and Solutions

 What to look for:

-Finding the true leak point is tricky, especially because water rarely travels in a straight line.
+Finding the true leak point is tricky when troubleshooting leaky roof problems, especially because water rarely travels in a straight line.

 Here’s how we do it at Ground Up Construction: